ali-musa/rpc/readme.txt

 Known bugs:
 - float conversion to network order and vice versa not implmented
-- arrays and structs call new without deleting them (may have memory leaks)
+- arrays and strings call new without calling delete (may have memory leaks)